 Originally developed as a noninvasive inspection tool for treaties on chemical weapons destruction, the ARS Chemical Fill Detector is suitable for any application that requires the noninvasive identification of fill materials in sealed containers.
-It can thus be used for the inspection of containers filled with hazardous waste and as a quality-control tool in the manufacturing and packaging of chemical products.
+It can therefore be used for the inspection of containers filled with hazardous waste and as a quality-control tool in the manufacturing and packaging of chemical products.
 The ARS technique holds promise for being used in applications that go beyond fill identification, such as detection of salmonella in eggs and measurement of intraocular pressure.

 - Transmits computer data cross-country at 800 million bits per second

 - Provides wide-area networking via commercial telecommunications carriers

 - Tailors bandwidth to user need through a system of multiple fiber-optic links

 - Uses special features of its multilink system to avoid failed networks and to correct single-bit data errors

 - Connecting widely separated high-performance computing centers, such as the national laboratories, the national supercomputing centers, and many university campuses